List of Tangled characters: Varian

-Varian is a young fourteen year old alchemist who lives in Old Corona with his father Quirin.
+Varian is a young 14-year-old alchemist who lives in Old Corona with his father Quirin.
 He is enlisted by Cassandra to study Rapunzel's hair after it mysteriously grew back from the black rocks.
 They ultimately have to put their experimentation to the side when a machine he had been working on, that would have created a heated water system, begins to overheat and threatens to blow up.
 While nobody is harmed, his father is disappointed in him not taking precaution.
 Later, he enters a science expo to show off his invention to the famous Doctor St. Croix.
 He is revealed to have something of a crush on Cassandra and relies on her to help him out.
 After a series of conflicting events, Varian is tasked by Rapunzel to study the black rocks that have been found all around Corona.
 In "Queen for a Day", Varian discovers that Quirin has been lying to King Frederic about the rocks, he decides to create a concoction to combat the rocks.
 Unfortunately, the concoction creates a quickly encompassing amber that gets on Quirin.
 Varian rushes to the castle to ask Rapunzel for help, but a wintery storm has just hit the kingdom but Nigel wants Pete and Stan to remove Varian from inside the castle.
-Returning home to find his father encased inside the amber and feeling that Rapunzel has betrayed him, Varian swears revenge on her and everyone.
+Returning home to find his father encased inside the amber and feeling that Rapunzel has betrayed him, Varian selfishly swears revenge on her and everyone.
 Months later, when he learns that Corona still has the flower, he recruits Rapunzel to steal it.
 He reveals his true plot to steal the flower.
 However, the flower fails to free Quirin from the amber and he realizes that the magic is solely inside Rapunzel now.
 Driving a giant robot, Varian attempts to force Rapunzel to use her unbreakable magic hair to shatter the amber and free his father by abducting Queen Arianna.
-The magic fails to work and Varian ends up attacking Rapunzel.
+The magic fails to work and Varian ends up attacking Rapunzel and trying to murder both Queen Arianna and Cassandra.
 Rapunzel eventually defeats Varian but he is arrested and when he is sent to prison, he still wants to make his dad proud of him.

 Varian is completely absent throughout the second season.
 However, he does make a brief cameo appearance in "Happiness Is..." as a hallucination brought upon Rapunzel when she holds the Idol of Vershaftsbezeigungengien.
 He is also mentioned by Adira as the son of Quirin in "Rapunzel and the Great Tree".